Why study English or English/creative writing?

-What unites these varied courses is an appreciation for the value and power of language as both an aesthetic medium and a social force.
-Here, you will learn to read analytically, to write persuasively, and to think both creatively and probingly.
-You will also take part in a thousand-year-old tradition of shaping yourself and your world through the study, and the pleasures, of English language and literature.
+Our programs are united by an appreciation for the power of language as both an aesthetic medium and a social force.
+Students read analytically, think probingly, and write creatively and persuasively.
+They become part of a thousand-year-old tradition of shaping themselves and their world through the study of the English language and literature.

-The skills and habits of mind that students develop through the study of English are also marketable in today’s competitive global economy.
-Employers value creativity, analytical thinking and effective communication, as well as historical perspective, cultural awareness and the ability to understand and synthesize the views of others.
-All these attributes and skills are mainstays of a major or minor from the English department.
-In addition, the insights derived from reading and writing are as valuable to students in the professions and the natural and social sciences as they are to students in the humanities.
+The skills students develop through the study of English are highly marketable.
+Employers value creativity, analytical thinking, and effective communication — as well as historical perspective and the ability to synthesize the views of others.
+These attributes are mainstays of a major or minor from the English department.

-Sweet Briar English majors are supported both in and out of the classroom.
-Classes are small and discussion-based, giving each student the opportunity — and responsibility — to ask questions, to push past their preconceptions and to join in a community that respects and values ideas.
-Professors get to know their students well and expect students to take an active and interested role in their own learning.
+Sweet Briar English and English/creative writing majors are supported in and outside the classroom.
+In small, discussion-based classes, students are given the opportunity — and responsibility — to ask questions and join a community that values different ideas.
+We expect students to take an active and interested role in their own learning.

 English students choose from a wide range of courses spanning British, American, and Anglophone literatures, from Old English through the 21st century.
 They also study works in translation.
 In creative writing courses, students work closely with professors and classmates as they produce fiction, poetry, and creative nonfiction in intimate, themed workshops.
 Film courses introduce students to the history, theory and vocabulary of film production and analysis, building a strong foundation for the study of the cinematic and literary arts.